 The kids art activities wouldn't be complete without a section on making toys.
 It combines the two things children like most, creating and playing.
 Try one of the ideas listed below for a neat art project.

 With all art activities, take the age and abilities of the child into consideration before beginning any project.
+Watch younger children carefully when using scissors or glue.
+Help the little ones and let older kids be as creative as they like.

 Expect that all children will not always follow step by step directions.
 Let children create the way they see fit.
 Kids art activities are meant to be fun.